unhelpfulmoose/secure-file-storage/README.md

 ## Dependency notes

-- **axios is pinned to `1.13.6`** (no `^` prefix) and should not be upgraded without manual review.
+> **FYI — axios version pin:** axios is locked to `1.13.6` (no `^` prefix in `package.json`).
 Versions `1.14.1` and `0.30.4` were found to be compromised — they shipped a malicious dependency that acted as a Remote Access Trojan dropper.
 See [StepSecurity disclosure](https://www.stepsecurity.io/blog/axios-compromised-on-npm-malicious-versions-drop-remote-access-trojan) for details.
+Don't upgrade axios without checking the version is safe first.